 We are a member driven organization, based on democratic principles.
 Our governing body is the state Biennial Convention, held on odd-numbered years.
 In even-numbered years, a COPE (Committee on Political Education) Endorsing Convention is held to consider political endorsements, support or oppose constitutional ballot initiatives, and legislative issues.
 These Conventions establish the principles and policies that guide everything we do.

 Every four years, the Biennial Convention elects the President and Secretary-Treasurer who are the Executive Officers.
-Every two years at the Biennial Convention, District Vice-Presidents, Union Vice-Presidents and Vice-Presidents-at-Large are elected.
+Every two years at the Biennial Convention, District Vice-Presidents, Union Vice-Presidents, Vice-Presidents-at-Large, Constituency Group Vice-Presidents, and Allied Group Vice-Presidents are elected.
 The Vice-Presidents and the Executive Officers constitute the Executive Board of the Florida AFL-CIO.
 Between conventions, the Executive Board is the governing body.

 The Florida AFL-CIO was formed in 1958 with the merger of the Florida American Federation of Labor and the Florida Congress of Industrial Organizations.
 In 1974, the Florida AFL-CIO purchased the building it now occupies at 135 South Monroe Street, Tallahassee, in close proximity to the State Capitol.
 The building houses the federation’s president, secretary-treasurer and staff.
 It also serves as office and meeting space for the Working Families Lobby Corp.